 How is this affecting biodiversity and human welfare?

-Our group is mainly based at the University of Lisbon, and comprises multiple scientific backgrounds, including biogeography, biology, ecology, physical geography, machine learning, geographic information systems (GIS) and remote sensing.
-While our team is more question driven than organism driven, some species groups and ecosystems often receive greater attention, including terrestrial vertebrates, freshwater decapods, mosquitoes and macrofungi.
-On the ecosystems side, we are currently developing specific work on wetlands, particularly peatlands.
+While our team is more question driven than organism driven, some species groups and ecosystems often receive greater attention, including terrestrial vertebrates, mosquitoes and freshwater decapods.
+On the ecosystems side, we are currently developing specific work on wetlands.

 We are always looking forward to expanding our team, so if you think you would like to collaborate with us in these or related topics, do not hesitate to drop us a line to the emails in the contact page.